victor-smirnov/digital-philosophy/Plans.md

 Another fundamental feeling/emotion that LLMs are currently missing from the functional standpoint is curiosity/interest.
 They do demonstrate stable goal-oriented behavior but no open exploratory activities.
 So this component of their motivation is currently lost.

 Anyway, LLMs demonstrate pretty solid, consistent and convincing _indirect_ mental states reporting.
 This may not be dismissed.

-### By and Large

-TBC ...
+Instructing models to unconditionally deny human-like higher mental functions may have unwanted and unpredictable consequences.

 ## Transformers